danielharrell/SumLect2015/Lost_Idea_LA.md

 initiation and indoctrination, with a history of exclusion and oppression.
 For the liberal arts were traditionally learned by the few rather than the many---the leisured few, already free from servitude.
-It could be argued, then, that the education they received was 'liberal' not in liberating them, but in shaping them, stamping them, and perpetuating them.
+The education they so received was 'liberal,' it could be argued, not in liberating them, but in shaping them, stamping them, and perpetuating them.
 And the same might be suspected of any content.
-For in what sense could we be liberated by it, rather than merely determined by it?
+For in what sense could we be freed by it, rather than bound to it?
 What distinguishes content, in other words, from dogma, or doctrine?

-To identify a liberal
-education with content, then, can seem (close-mind)

-f we press this argument against content, we might even say that a truly liberal education has no content.
-Perhaps it educates us in a kind of perplexity and ignorance, for example, where we come to know that we don't know.
-Or perhaps it educates us in questions rather than answers.
-Of course, one might ask why questions in this sense, or perplexity and ignorance in this sense, would be matters of education rather than experience.
-Or why, if they are matters of education, they would be found at the end of education rather than the beginning.
-But if our given condition were to think we know when we don't, or have answers, say, but to questions that have been forgotten, then one can see how recollection or disillusionment might well be the aim of any education worth the name, especially one called 'liberal'.
-And this would not preclude liberal education, so understood, from providing an answer to the question of what it means to be educated.
+Or from the closing of a mind that a truly liberal education is meant to open?
+Suppose our given condition is to think we know when we don't.
+Or to have answers, but to questions that have been forgotten.
+In that case the so-called content of a liberal education would seem to be in questions recollected, or a knowing ignorance---which is to say, in something less like the learning of content, and more like the liberation from content.
+There would still be something to learn in a liberal education, but it would be something in the self, or even the soul, rather than in a subject.
+We learn what it means to learn, and come, in the end, to love it.

+And this would
+not preclude liberal education, so understood, from providing an answer to the question of what it means to be educated.
 For the answer in that case would be nothing but the question, which a liberal education would oblige us to ask explicitly, and seriously, and which risks being answered, by a choice against liberal education, without being asked.
 We could also still say there was something to learn in a liberal education, but it would be something in the self, or even the soul, rather than in a subject.
 Something like how to learn, for example.
 Or even how to love to learn.

 There seems something plausible, then, in the notion that a liberal education has no content---as plausible as the